 The purpose of screening is to identify asymptomatic individuals with early stage disease (i.e., true positives).
 Therefore, we estimated the number of true positives captured through FIT and MMT in the recommended screening population in the United States (adults ages 50-74 years).
 The prevalence of lesions in an average-risk population was obtained through a previously published meta-analysis [30].
 Tests were utilized in series so that FIT, with a higher specificity (fewer false positives), was applied first to minimize unnecessary diagnostic testing.
 MMT, with a higher sensitivity (fewer false negatives), was then used to capture additional true positives in those with negative FIT results (Table 2).
 MMT was able to identify a large proportion of true positives among individuals with a negative FIT result (55.1% for cancer, 72.0% for advanced adenoma, 82.5% for non-advanced adenoma).

-Effect of sex on model performance.
+Effect of patient characteristics on model performance.
 Previous studies have identified differences in diagnostic test performance for certain demographic groups or for people taking certain medications [31–33].
 Therefore we tested whether the MMT performance differed between patient populations.
 We found no difference in model performance according to age, BMI, NSAID usage, diabetes, smoking, or previous history of polyps (all p>0.05).
-However the model was significantly better at differentiating normal from lesion for females than for males (p=0.02; Fig. S6).
+However the model was significantly better at differentiating normal from lesion for females than for males (p=0.02; Fig. S4).
 For females the model detected 73.5% of lesions with a specificity of 89.2%.
 For males the model detected 69.9% of lesions with a specificity of 73.8%.
 This difference was more pronounced for adenomas.
 The MMT detected 62.5% of adenomas in females and 53.4% in males.
 Despite performing more poorly overall for males, the MMT did have a higher sensitivity for cancer among males (98.5%) than females (90.4%).
 The difference in performance between males and females appeared to be due to differences in FIT results rather than differences in the microbiome.
 After correcting for diagnosis, there was a significant effect of sex on FIT result (p=0.006, two-way ANOVA), but not on the overall structure of the microbiome (PERMANOVA: p=0.06).

+We have previously shown that incorporating patient metadata into microbiome-based diagnostic models can improve screening accuracy [17].
+To test whether the same was true for the MMT we generated a random forest model that combined patients' age, BMI, sex, and smoking status with the OTUs and FIT result from the MMT.
+The AUC of the ROC curve for this model (0.865) was not significantly higher than that of the MMT (AUC: 0.829, p=0.15, Fig. S5).
+However, when the model with patient metadata was set to the same specificity as the MMT (83.7%), it had significantly higher sensitivity for lesions (78.3%) than the MMT (71.4%, p=0.03).
+This result supports our previous observations that patient metadata could be used to further improve screening accuracy.

 Discussion